octue/windeurope72hours-elevations-api/README.md

 - The H3 cells must be given in their integer form (not their hexadecimal string form)
 - Requests of this form are limited to 15 cells per request.

-### Lat/lng coordinates
+### Latitude/longitudes

-To request the elevations of a list of latitude/longitude coordinates:
+Request the elevations of a list of latitude/longitude coordinates:

 ```shell
 curl \